Applying psychology with educational communities to enhance wellbeing and improve outcomes for all.

 SENCos then complete the SEND Support Services 'Request for Support' form.
 All requests for support require signed parental consent.

-Request for Pupil Support Form
+Request for Pupil Support and Parental Consent Form - pdf

 SEND Manager for Psychological Services: Paula Hesford

 Our Service Level Agreement

 All schools and settings in Northumberland are able to access statutory services from Psychological Services free of charge.
 This work relates solely to the advice requested by the Local Authority as part of the request for an Education and Health Care Assessment or other work requested by the Local Authority to fulfil its statutory duties.